Censorship in Saudi Arabia: Before 2019

 On 11 July 2006 the Saudi government blocked access to Wikipedia and Google Translate, which was being used to bypass the filters on the blocked sites by translating them.
 Though Wikipedia is not blocked currently, specific pages on Wikipedia were reported to be censored by Saudi Arabia in 2011, such as one page discussing the theory of evolution.
 Encrypted connections denoted by "HTTPS" made censorship more difficult for these pages and today there is no evidence that individual pages are still being blocked.

 YouTube is not blocked in the country.
 However, in 2014, Saudi Arabia made plans to regulate local companies producing content for YouTube.
 The General Authority for Audiovisual Media, a recently formed watchdog, issued a public declaration to regulate the work of YouTube channels.
 They planned to censor material that is "terrorist" in nature which according to the proposed rule will be any content that "disturbs public order, shakes the security of society, or subjects its national unity to danger, or obstructs the primary system of rule or harms the reputation of the state".

-Social media platforms such as Twitter and Facebook are widely used in Saudi Arabia, with nearly 30 percent of Arab region Twitter users from Saudi.
-Saudi was also accused of infiltrating Twitter through a Saudi employee that joined the company in 2013 but was put on leave two years later after the potential plot was brought to the attention of Twitter.
+Social media platforms such as Twitter and Facebook are widely used in Saudi Arabia, with 29 per cent of active Twitter users and 13 per cent of active Facebook users in the Arab region being users from Saudi Arabia as of 2017.
+Saudi Arabia was also accused of infiltrating Twitter through a Saudi employee that joined the company in 2013, this employee was put on leave two years later after the potential plot was brought to the attention of Twitter.

 Since 2019

-On 13 July 2020, the public records updated that the UK government was selling wiretaps, spyware and other equipment to 17 repressive regimes, including Saudi Arabia, the United Arab Emirates, Bahrain and China.
+On 13 July 2020, public records showed that the UK government was selling wiretaps, spyware and other equipment to 17 repressive regimes, including Saudi Arabia, the United Arab Emirates, Bahrain and China.

 In September 2020, two editors of the Arabic Wikipedia were arrested on the same day: Osama Khalid was sentenced to 32 years in prison while Ziyad al-Sofiani was sentenced to eight years, according to Smex, a Lebanese NGO to advance self-regulating information societies in the Arab-speaking world, and Democracy for the Arab World Now.
 The Wikimedia Foundation subsequently identified and banned 16 users who seemed to routinely engage in "conflict of interest editing"—reportedly including spying for the Saudi government.
-Al-Sofiani was released from prison in March 2025.
+Al-Sofiani was released from prison in March 2025, while Khalid's sentence was reduced to 14 years in September of the same year.